Free Company Let Tenancy Agreement Template UK

 9. Notification of Issues:

-• Tenants are typically required to promptly notify the landlord of any issues or needed repairs within their leased space.
-This allows the landlord to address maintenance concerns in a timely manner.
+• Tenants must promptly notify the landlord of any issues or needed repairs within their leased space.
+This allows the landlord to address maintenance concerns promptly.

 10. Access for Inspections and Repairs:

-• Tenants are generally required to provide access to the landlord for inspections, repairs, and maintenance activities.
+• Tenants are generally required to give the landlord access for inspections, repairs, and maintenance activities.
 Adequate notice is usually given unless it is an emergency situation.

 11. Exit Obligations: